 - Key factors for the success of adoption; and challenges that stand in the way.

 - Experience with applying methodologies and best practices from academic papers: do they work? do they scale?

 - Transferability of results reported academic papers to an industry setting (real world data, scalability)

-- The combination of Semantic Web technologies with other (AI) technology, such as information retrieval, ML over knowledge graphs, NLP, distributed computing, stream processing.
+- The combination of Semantic Web technologies with other (AI) technology, such as information retrieval, ML over knowledge graphs, NLP, Human-AI interaction, distributed computing, stream processing.

-- Technologies for data curation, evolution, quality, integrity, trust and privacy.
+- Technologies for data and knowledge graph curation, evolution, quality, integrity, trust and privacy.

 - Experience with publishing and reuse of FAIR data; data as a product.

 - Applications that rely on reasoning over (large) knowledge graphs.